Long COVID and Your Gut: When Bloating Started After Infection

 Doctors have recognized post-infectious IBS for decades.
 The pattern is familiar: a person gets a stomach bug, a foodborne infection, a viral illness, or a course of antibiotics, and months later their gut still hasn't settled.
 Rates of post-infectious IBS after ordinary gastroenteritis are commonly reported somewhere in the 5 to 15 percent range, depending on the pathogen, severity, and how long patients are followed.

 What changed in 2020 is that a single pathogen reached a huge share of the population at once.
-When you apply a baseline post-infectious rate like that to hundreds of millions of infections, you get a lot of new IBS cases compressed into a short window.
+When a baseline post-infectious rate gets applied to hundreds of millions of infections, you get a lot of new IBS cases compressed into a short window.
 Gastroenterologists noticed it early.
 Research caught up.

 Three mechanisms appear repeatedly in the literature: